On a heavy day, the state has to shift before the action can.

 Where the warm-up hands you off.

-Once your state has moved, Just Start gives you one screen and one button.
+Once your state has moved, Just Start asks one question and takes you in.
 The only goal is the first sixty seconds.

 What decides you might need it.